wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    `%TRICENTIS_PROJECTS%\ToscaCommander\Standard.tce`

-   The Standard.tsu file (default objects) contains Modules, pre-defined Virtual Folders, and Standard Reports.
+   The newer format Standard.tsu file (default objects) contains Modules, pre-defined Virtual Folders, and Standard Reports.

    A <strong>subset</strong> is a file containing Tosca artifacts which can be shared with other projects using import and export.
 These have file extension ".tsu", such as: